Archive How to Put Parental Controls on Your Computer

 On a Windows 10 PC

-2. Go to “windows settings” and select “Family”.
+2. Go to “Windows settings” and select “Family”.

 3. Click on “Add a Family Member”.

-4. Create a new Microsoft account for your child.
+4. Create a Microsoft account for your child.
 Enter your child’s email address or create a new one by following the instructions.

 6. In order to set up parental controls, click on “Manage Family Settings Online”.